Skip to content

 If you’re considering a PWA for your business:

-3. Define your caching strategy — Which pages/assets are critical?
+3. Define your caching strategy.
+Which pages and assets are critical?

 • Your users access your service on mobile devices